recursecenter/blaggregator/CONTRIBUTE.md

 - comments on posts (@sursh)
 - scraper script to check blogs for updates (thanks, @brannerchinese)
 - an atom feed (thanks, @santialbo)
+- pagination of the main page (so users can look back through the archives) (thanks, @santialbo)